 Skip to content

-The backbone of confidential compute are hardware trust anchors which offer both mechanisms to isolate workloads and encrypt memory as well as protected private keys which can be used to attest to (vouch for) what's running inside of a confidential compute workload.
+The backbone of confidential compute consists of hardware trust anchors that provide mechanisms to isolate workloads and encrypt memory, along with protected private keys that can be used to attest to (vouch for) what is running inside a confidential compute workload.

-Different hardware, such as Intel TDX, AMD SEV-SNP, TPM 2.0, Nitro, all provide attestation capabilities, where they can measure the state of a server and provide cryptographic signatures of hashes of said data - this is what "attestations" are.
+Different hardware platforms such as Intel TDX, AMD SEV-SNP, TPM 2.0, and Nitro provide attestation capabilities: they can measure the state of a server and provide cryptographic signatures of hashes of that data.
+This is what "attestations" are.
 They are also referred to as cryptographic remote attestations.

 When you run caution verify, the CLI performs a multi-step verification process to prove that the code running in a remote enclave matches exactly what you expect.

-The CLI sends the nonce to the enclave's attestation endpoint.
+The CLI sends the nonce to the enclave's public /attestation endpoint.
+Caution proxies that path internally to bootproofd on reserved port 49502.
 The enclave's Nitro Security Module (NSM) generates an attestation document that includes:

 • The nonce (echoed back)